 This pack was recorded at my old studio, I’m currently between studios.
 Sometimes I use Middle Farm Studios in Devon, which is an amazing place run by Pete Miles, a great engineer.
 It’s nice to have your own studio but when you’ve got vintage instruments you spend so much time fixing them – you only have about two weeks when they all actually work and then you spend the rest of the year doing repairs!

 I run a lot of stuff through a tape machine and a desk.
-It imparts a character that you can’t really get with plugins as old outboard gear always has a unique sound – two Rhodes keyboards will never sound the same.
+It imparts a character that you can’t really get with plugins as old outboard gear always has a unique sound – two electric piano keyboards will never sound the same.
 It feels like these days people all use the same plugins, which I totally understand as it's expensive going to recording studios, but I do think the end result is that a lot of stuff sounds the same.
 I try my best to record real instruments, and I think the musicians who are playing them are equally important, it adds to the magic.

 Well “soul” is a broad term, to me it means it’s soulful and has an organic character.
 The pack has got lots of bass and guitar, ranging from classic soul sounds to cinematic funk.
 There’s organic drums, FX, keyboards, horns and strings, a wide variety of stuff.
 This kind of sample pack can give you instant inspiration and kick start the songwriting process.
 I often use a sample loop to base the chord progression off and then improvise, and before I know it I’ve written something new.